samb1729/RsHighscores/README.md

 Easy to use gem for downloading and parsing Runescape highscores.
 Inspired to some extent by [Partyhat](https://github.com/clooth/Partyhat)

+## Rename and compatibility changes

 This gem was previously called `osrshighscores` and only worked with Oldschool Runescape.
 The current version has been renamed to reflect the future version-agnostic highscore parsing that the gem will do.
 Currently, there is no support for Oldschool Runescape at all.

-Version 1.x should be used if that is required until 3.x is released.
+### But what if I want the Oldschool Runescape version?

+Don't worry, it's still around.
+It currently resides in its own branch, `version-1` and will still function as before.
+I intend to merge the two versions later on for ease of development and use so keep an eye out for version 3.x.

+### Why the change at all?

+I was asked to port the gem to Runescape 3 by a friend.
+I figured it would be better to immediately roll-out a working version and then work on merging branches later.

 ## Installation